 The Case of the Perry Mason TV Project

 It was always a show I meant to watch, but because it was always there, what’s the hurry?
-It was background video for most of my life, the way Friends might be for another generation.
+It was background video for most of my life, the way Friends is for another generation.
 Perry Mason, along with Gilligan’s Island, was one of the great “filler shows” for early cable television.
 When 24-hour cable television debuted in the late 70s, programmers had a dilemma: There just wasn’t enough programming to fill all the time.
 One hour-long Perry Mason reruns helped fill the void.

-The gift of modern technology makes this project most achievable and pleasant.
+But today’s DVDs can rescue yesterday’s content.
 The DVDs have been available for almost 20 years.
 The whole nine seasons, 72 disks, set me back a mere $150.
 If you don’t care to spend that much, there are a couple of alternatives.

 55. The Case of the Fraudulent Foto

 (IMDb auto-corrected my title to “Photo” but that isn’t right.
 Foto is old newspaper slang.
 The more you know…)

 Opening shot gives us a busy hotel lobby in Waring City, about 45 minutes from Los Angeles as we later learn.
 I think this is where wares come from, like Waring blenders.
 They’re gone now.